mtjhax/clearinghouse-adapter/README.md

 The `finalize` method accepts three arguments: `imported_rows`, `skipped_rows`, and `unposted_rows`.
 Each of these is an array containing zero or more trip hashes.
-(The hashes will be in the same format as those reterned by the `process` method) The method should not return any value.
+(The hashes will be in the same format as those returned by the `process` method) The method should not return any value.
 While it is required that you define this method in your ImportProcessor class, it is not required that it actually do any thing.
 It is provided as an optional end point for performing cleanup,